shoeffner/mthesis/src/conclusion.md

 `PupilLocalization` is usually the better option.
 In general it should be noted, that with `PupilLocalization` and eyeLike [@Hume2012] there are two successful replications of the eye center detection approach by @Timm2011.
-Comparing the different accuracies per dataset (\Cref{tab:pexels-pupil-detection-accuracies}
+Comparing the different accuracies per dataset which are listed in \Cref{tab:pexels-pupil-detection-accuracies}
-and \Cref{tab:BioID-pupil-detection-accuracies}), it becomes clear that the algorithm works better with the images from the BioID dataset, but still performs reasonably well on the pexels dataset.
+and \Cref{tab:BioID-pupil-detection-accuracies}, it becomes clear that the algorithm works better with the images from the BioID dataset, but still performs reasonably well on the pexels dataset.